 “The government sends ambiguous signals on privatization,” Alex Kantarovich, head of research at JPMorgan in Moscow, said by e-mail on June 25.
 “The external conditions are unsupportive as valuations remain depressed.”

-The Market Vectors Russia ETF (RSX), a U.S.-traded fund that holds Russian shares, lost 1.4 percent to $24.80.
+The Market Vectors Russia ETF (RSX:US), a U.S.-traded fund that holds Russian shares, lost 1.4 percent to $24.80.
 The RTS Volatility Index, which measures expected swings in the index futures, fell 2.9 percent to 36.86 points in New York.

 -- Editors: Alex Nicholson, Ash Kumar